vb/perf-hoc/README.md

 ```
 ## Contribute

-If you have ideas on how to improve this componentet feel free to request a feature or submit a pull request!
+If you have ideas on how to improve this component feel free to request a feature or submit a pull request!